You can exactly specify the spacing between lines of Mtext. Here’s the procedure:

 AutoCAD picks up the font and point size and lets you convert text to your drawing’s units.
 Change the value in the Text Height box and click OK.
 AutoCAD adjusts the size of the text.

 The Mtext Editor has three options that many people miss.
 In the Mtext window, select the text you’ve entered and right- click inside the text area.
 Choose one of the options:

 Change Case to change the text to all uppercase or all lowercase.
-Choose Remove Formatting to return all text to Txt font and […]
+Choose Remove Formatting to return all text to Txt font and remove […]

 Text, also called single-line text, or Dtext, makes every line a separate object.
 It’s great for short annotation in a drawing.
 On the other hand, Mtext, also called multiline text, has more formatting options, and is better for larger amounts of text.
-Mtext is especially important if you need to create left and right […]
+Mtext is especially important if you need to create left and right margins […]

 If you insert titleblock text for your drawings, you know that keeping that text updated and accurate can be a chore.
 Also, many people place drawing numbers and names in more than one place in a drawing, requiring extra work.